GHilmarG/UaSource/docs/index.md

 in the MATLAB command line.

-You will then find the documentation for Úa to be a part of the MATLAB documentation system where Úa appears as a seperate toolbox.
+You will then find the documentation for Úa to be a part of the MATLAB documentation system where Úa appears as a separate toolbox.

 You can, for example, set the path as: